zbrowne1/web-scraping/README.md

 # WEB SCRAPING
 This is a python script that scrapes job listing from the website Fake JoB Websites.
 Additionally it extracts key job details.
 The extracted data is then structured into a Pandas Data Frame and saved as a CSV File.
-I used Python, requests for fetching the webapage datta, Beautiful Soup for the webscraping and Pandas to structure and save the data.
+I used Python for this project.
+I also used requests for fetching the webapage datta, Beautiful Soup for the webscraping and Pandas to structure and save the data.

 ## What is extracted?
 The script extracts the following: Job Titles, Company Name, Location (City), Location(State), Date Posted, Day, Month, Day of the week and Year
 ### Running the scripts
-The python script that was created and executed is called python webscraping.py.
-It was downloaded as a python file and uploaded into this Github repository.
+In the command prompt, I had to run the code pip install requests beautifulsoups4 pandas to install the libraries that were required.
-This script printed a Pandas DataFrame containing the job details and a CSV file called realpython_jobs.csv was also generated.
+After installing the libraries, I created the script using Jupyter notebook and downloaded the script as a py file.
+Next, I opened the command prompt and used the cd command to navigate to the folder where the script is located cd C:\Userd\zoniq\Downloads.
+Next I executed the following command in the command prompt python webscraping.py and then five rows and six columns of the data appeared in the command prompt.
+I also checked my downloads and noticed that a csv file was automatically generated after running the script.
+I went ahead and uploaded it on GITHUB